“Woman… woe-man… whoah, man!

 Itching for a happening night of terrible rhymes and riddles?
 This is your bag, baby.

 Poetry Slam is a clever game that combines a couple of classic word game mechanics.
 Nice components show some thought went into making this party game stand up to actual party play.
-Poetry Slam is a clear win for those into entomology and riddles, less so for anyone that might get hung up with rhymes for orange.
+Poetry Slam is a clear win for those into etymology and riddles, less so for anyone that might get hung up with rhymes for orange.

 Final Score: 4.0 Stars – All the hip, literature minded cats at your next happening are going to dig this funky word play.